AdamSaleh/tcms-upload/README.md

 ## Usage

-To test your connection try to input all the necessary options with the --dry-run set.
-If everything works, you should see no errors/exceptions.
+Your command should look simirraliry to this:

 ```
- java -jar tcms-upload-0.1.0-SNAPSHOT-standalone.jar --dry-run --username USERNAME --password PASSWORD --xml-result /home/asaleh/clean-room/tcms-upload/testng-results.xml --plan 9023 --build-name unspecified --manager-login asaleh --summary test23
+java -jar tcms-upload-0.1.12-standalone.jar --username asaleh --password $PASSWORD
+--plan 9032 --xml-result testng-results.xml --manager-login jweiss --summary "tcms demo showcase run" --build-name 2013-07-20-build
 ```

-After you tried connection with the dry run, you can remove --dry-run, run it with your verified parametres and enjoy seeing the creation of new test run with all the test case results uploaded.

 If something does not work and you see no reasonable error message in log, please file an issue on github, that includes the xml, the command and the log.

+As of now, we don't support any kind of dry run, so if you will need to erase some sort of a bad upload, you can use the "tcms-uploader" tag to help you narrow the search.

 ## Params

-* --dry-run : do not send any rpc commands to server that might create/update stuff
 * --username : your kerberos username
 * --password : your kerberos password
 * --rpc-url : set to default RedHat TCMS server, so you dont need to specify it ... if you think you do, please contact me, I would like to see the mad man who uses tcms outside of RedHat :-)